becmacc/beyflow-chat/replit.md

 **ElevenLabs Text-to-Speech API** is used for voice synthesis with multi-voice support and customizable settings. **Web Speech API** handles voice input and real-time transcription.
 Advanced audio processing includes custom AudioWorklet processors for low-latency analysis (FFT, RMS, pitch detection) and an audio effects chain.

 ### Data Storage
 Browser storage relies on `localStorage` for persistent settings and `sessionStorage` for temporary data, with Zustand's `persist` middleware synchronizing state.
+Contacts and workspace data are seeded from JSON files (`src/data/contacts.json`, `src/data/beyflow.json`) and managed through dedicated Zustand slices.

 ### Brand Integration System
 An organized PNG-based brand system, configured in `src/config/brandConfig.js`, integrates assets as watermarks, floating elements, chat accents, and particle effects with audio-reactive animations.